 Skip to content

-Follow our 10 steps to starting an HVAC business legally so you can make a living doing the work you love.
+Follow our 12 steps to launch your business and start making a living doing the work you love.

 1. Get your HVAC certification and license

-In most places, you need HVAC certification and an HVAC contractor license to run your business.
+To become an HVAC technician in most places, you need an HVAC certification.
+If you plan to run your own business, you’ll also need an HVAC contractor license.
 These qualifications are proof that you’re trained to do safe, high-quality work and follow regional trade standards.

 Follow this guide to learn what qualifications you need to start a heating and air conditioning business based on where you live.